sampsyo/home/_drafts/turnt.md

 Snapshot testing is a liberation from the drudgery of "normal" tests.
 If you're like me, you've internalized that a *morally good* test is one with a minimal, flexible assertion on the output---one that checks no more than is absolutely necessary.
 This path is righteous, but it makes testing a bummer.
-Faced with the prospect of carefully crafting good test logic, in practice I'll opt to avoid writing tests at all.
+Faced with the prospect of carefully crafting good test logic, in practice I'll avoid writing tests at all.

 Snapshot tests are decadent and depraved.
 They tempt you into giving up on any semblance of precision: fuck it; just commit the entire output!
 Let that be your spec!
 The spoils of the dark side are a joyful, carefree feeling of lightness as you add new tests with abandon.

-The vile philosophy of snapshot testing is:
+The sinister philosophy of snapshot testing is:

-* It should be as easy and fast as possible to add new tests.
+* It should be as easy and as fast as possible to add new tests.
   Everyone should be able to "lock in" features and fixes with tests, and they should have a good time doing it.
 * Manual change review is a small price to pay for the better test coverage that stems from convenience.
 * It's a feature, not a bug, that the SUT must be a Unixy tool with text input and text output.
   It forces you to build a simple command-line interface that does a straightforward text-to-text translation, which humans also like.
-* Tests can be a crude form of documentation in the form of input/output examples.
+* Tests can act as a crude form of documentation in the form of input/output examples.

 Join us!